David Dellow

 David "Dangerous" Dellow (born 21 April 1979 in Brisbane) is an Australian triathlete.
 He is best known for his wins at Noosa Triathlon 2011 and Cairns Ironman.

 Early life

 Son to David and Cheryl who both competed in triathlon events, David caught the triathlon bug early on life and competed in his first triathlon when he was only 12 years of age.

-One of a few esteemed triathletes to go Sub-8 hours for an Ironman Triathlon (in Challenge Roth 2015), David rose to be a star in shorter Sprint and Olympic distance triathlons before finding his niche in long course and Ironman events.
+One of a few triathletes to go Sub-8 hours for an Ironman Triathlon (in Challenge Roth 2015), David competed in shorter Sprint and Olympic distance triathlons beforealater focusing on long-course and Ironman events.